Search engine optimisation (SEO)

 It is best practice to always consider the user.
 Attempting to trick search engines like Google will most likely lead to poor results for your webpages.

 There are a number of ways that web publishers can assist search engines to properly index your web pages.
-They are 'Page titles', 'Description meta tags' and the page 'URL'.
+These are outlined below.

 This is the first thing a user sees when conducting a search.
 They also appear as tabs at the top of the web browser.
 Best practices for page titles include: